TeoAndB/SocialGraphs_Project_Website/content/apps/graphs.md

 Networks are presented based on the characters from the whole SP series and the characters only present in the 'Stick of Truth' game.
 Let's see what can we discover!

-For further references regarding the source code, one can check the notebook provided in this [GitHub repository](https://github.com/TeoAndB/SouthPark_NetworkAnalysis) - Part B - Data Analysis (Section: Networks and Visualization).
+Note: this section is rather meant to be engaging and **informal**.
+For a more formal in-depth analysis and the source code, one can check the notebook provided in this [GitHub repository](https://github.com/TeoAndB/SouthPark_NetworkAnalysis) - Part_B_Data_Analysis (Section:
+Networks and Visualization).

 South Park Network - for the whole Series!
 ---